elpekozgun/OzgunGL/README.md

 - Face Culling

-- Reflections via stencil, and depth buffer
+- Naive reflections using depth and stencil buffer.